Matarangi

-Matarangi is a beach settlement on the Coromandel Peninsula of New Zealand, with around 420 permanent residents in 2018 which increases to over 7000 holidaymakers during the summer period of late December to February.
+Matarangi is a beach settlement on the Coromandel Peninsula of New Zealand, with around 650 permanent residents in 2023 which increases to over 7000 holidaymakers during the summer period of late December to February.
 It was developed in the 1980s as a purpose-built resort town and occupies a white sand peninsula between the Whangapoua Harbour and historic Mercury Bay.
 It is half an hour from the towns of Coromandel to the west and Whitianga to the south east.

 Matarangi has a mix of older, smaller holiday houses (known in New Zealand as baches), while waterfront sections have luxury holiday homes and prestige lifestyles.
 The main attraction for families is the 4 km long white sand ocean beach which provides safe swimming all year round and surfing when the conditions are right.
 Beach access is from Kenwood Drive which leads to the Village Green with picnic facilities and a playground or from Ocean Close.
 The harbour also offers swimming, boating, kite surfing, fishing and bird watching, with an upgraded boat ramp, boat parking and picnic area.
 Occupying the scenic end of the sand spit ″the pines″ is "The Dunes", a Bob Charles-designed championship eighteen-hole golf course with a licensed club house, restaurant and pro shop.
 There is also a bowling green and there are several public tennis courts in the town.

 The small shopping centre has a Four Square store, liquor outlet, cafe, gift store and two real estate agencies.
-Accommodation consists of Matarangi Villas close to the golf course and holiday homes that can be rented privately or through Air BnB and other holiday rental agents.
+Accommodation consists of Matarangi Villas close to the golf course and holiday homes that can be rented privately or through holiday rental agents.